ibm-cloud-docs/virtual-servers/configuring-automated-reclaim-notifications.md

 {:pre: .pre}
 {:tip: .tip}
 {:table: .aria-labeledby="caption"}
+{:external: :external}

 # Configuring notifications for reclaims of transient virtual servers
 {: #configuring-notifications-for-reclaims-of-transient-virtual-servers}

 Transient virtual servers are by their nature ephemeral and they can be terminated at any time, which might lead to lost data.
 Automated reclaim notifications can help reduce lost data.
-When provisioned, a transient virtual server can be configured to receive a notification that it is being terminated **two minutes** before the actual termination.
-The notification enables you to programmatically alert the transient virtual server to finish any processing that is in progress or to transfer any necessary data off the transient virtual server.
+When provisioned, a transient virtual server can be configured to receive a notification that it is being terminated 2 minutes before the actual termination.
+The notification programmatically alerts the transient virtual server to finish any processing that is in progress or to transfer any necessary data off the transient virtual server.

 The `reclaim-scheduled` notification is a webhook, which means the notification is sent by an HTTP POST request to a user-provided endpoint.
 Complete the following steps to set up and use the webhook: